 I am a Registered Psychotherapist who works with individuals and couples experiencing a wide range of challenging experiences and situations including: depression, mood and anxiety issues including phobias and panic, obsessive thoughts and behaviors, personality disorders, the after-effects of trauma and PTSD, dissociative disorders, self-harming behaviors, unwanted substance, sex or gambling, relationship challenges including intimacy, sex and communication issues, general life stress and life transitions, job dissatisfaction, self-esteem, difficulty with anger, eating disorders, self-harming behaviors, chronic pain and health issues, and the process of loss and grief.

-As a therapist with a long history of working in the field of trauma treatment I feel distinctly equipped to work with clients who are experiencing the after-effects of complex trauma including dissociative disorders, emotional disregulation, intrusive symptoms such as flashbacks and nightmares, and avoidant strategies leading to phobias, obsessions and increased isolation.
+As a therapist with a long history of working in the field of trauma treatment, I feel distinctly equipped to work with clients who are experiencing the after-effects of complex trauma including dissociative disorders, emotional disregulation, intrusive symptoms such as flashbacks and nightmares, and avoidant strategies leading to phobias, obsessions and increased isolation.

 I currently work in my psychotherapy practice in the West end of Toronto (Roncesvalles Village), and in the Cobourg and Port Hope area East of the city.
-I offer individual and couple therapy as well as clinical supervision and consultation to others in the community.
+I offer individual and couple therapy as well as clinical consultation to others in the community.

 I am a Registered Psychotherapist regulated by the College of Registered Psychotherapists of Ontario (CRPO).
-Since 2003 I have been a Clinical Member in good standing of the Ontario Society of Psychotherapists.
+Since 2003 I have been a Clinical Member in good standing of the Ontario Society of Registered Psychotherapists.

 My fees are negotiated and set in collaboration with each new and existing client.
 There are a limited number of spaces set aside at a reduced rate.
 I value open, honest conversations about peoples’ financial needs as situations may change while you are engaged in therapy.

 Payment is due at each session and can be made by cash, cheque or e-transfer on the day of the session.
-I am glad to provide receipts for payment.
+I regularly provide receipts for each payment.
 In order to offer your appointment time to another client I do require at least 48 hours notice for cancellation or appointment change.
 If less than 48 hours is provided I will do my best to fill the appointment time with another client, but if this is not possible the full fee will be charged.

 how do I start?